Color: Optimal colors

+Maximum chroma colors, semichromes, or full colors

+Each hue has a maximum chroma point, semichrome, or full color; objects cannot have a color of that hue with a higher chroma.
+They are the most chromatic, vibrant colors that objects can have.
+They were called semichromes or full colors by the German chemist and philosopher Wilhelm Ostwald in the early 20th century.

+If B is the complementary wavelength of wavelength A, then the straight line that connects A and B passes through the achromatic axis in a linear color space, such as LMS or CIE 1931 XYZ.
+If the reflectance spectrum of a color is 1 (100%) for all the wavelengths between A and B, and 0 for all the wavelengths of the other half of the color space, then that color is a maximum chroma color, semichrome, or full color (this is the explanation to why they were called semichromes).
+Thus, maximum chroma colors are a type of optimal color.

+As explained, full colors are far from being monochromatic (physically, not perceptually).
+If the spectral purity of a semichrome is increased, its chroma decreases, because it will approach the visible spectrum, ergo, it will approach black.

+In perceptually uniform color spaces, the lightness of the full colors varies from around 30% in the violetish blue hues, to around 90% in the yellowish hues.
+The chroma of each maximum chroma point also varies depending on the hue; in optimal color solids plotted in perceptually uniform color spaces, semichromes like red, green, violet, and magenta have a high chroma, while semichromes like yellow, orange, and cyan have a slightly lower chroma.

 Cultural perspective

-Colors, their meanings and associations can play a major role in works of art, including literature.
+The meanings and associations of colors can play a major role in works of art, including literature.

 Associations

 Individual colors have a variety of cultural associations such as national colors (in general described in individual color articles and color symbolism).
 The field of color psychology attempts to identify the effects of color on human emotion and activity.
-Chromotherapy is a form of alternative medicine attributed to various Eastern traditions.
+Chromotherapy is a pseudoscientific therapy attributed to various Eastern traditions.
 Colors have different associations in different countries and cultures.

 Different colors have been demonstrated to have effects on cognition.
 For example, researchers at the University of Linz in Austria demonstrated that the color red significantly decreases cognitive functioning in men.
 The combination of the colors red and yellow together can induce hunger, which has been capitalized on by a number of chain restaurants.

 Color plays a role in memory development too.
 A photograph that is in black and white is slightly less memorable than one in color.
-Studies also show that wearing bright colors makes you more memorable to people you meet.
+Studies also show that wearing bright colors makes one more memorable to people they meet.